sendgrid/docs/source/User_Guide/Statistics/parse.md

 ---

 {% info %}
-Parent accounts will see aggregated stats for their account and all subuser accounts.
+Parent accounts will see aggregated statistics for their account and all subuser accounts.
 Subuser accounts will see only their own stats.
 {% endinfo %}

 The Inbound Parse Webhook accepts emails on behalf of your specified hostname, parses them, and sends the headers, contents, and attachments to a URL you select.
 We provide you with statistics about how many emails SendGrid is parsing for you over time.
 You can control the graph by adjusting the [statistics filters]({{root_url}}/User_Guide/Statistics/index.html#-Statistics-Filters).